pschool-in/curriculum/content/science/water-4.md

 ### Old water stores

-These ways were used by previous generations and are rarely in use these days.
+The following ways were used by previous generations and are rarely in use these days.

 #### Wells: